Vyral/robert-mack-recruiting/_posts/2019-12-30-dont-lower-your-standards-for-more-listings.md

 **Don’t let your quality of life suffer unnecessarily in this business.** You should be working with people who are going to trust your advice, and who are truly motivated to reach their real estate goals.
 I’m not willing to compromise my listing strategy just because I want another listing.&nbsp;

 I hope you found value in today’s message.
 Next time you come across someone whose attitude and demeanor are unhelpable, think twice before you say yes to them.
-Feel free to reach out to me by phone or email if you have any questions or want to set up a strategy session with me.&nbsp;
+Feel free to reach out to me by phone or email if you have any questions or want to set up a strategy session.&nbsp;